EhirimChiedozie/NitasCreamy/README.md

 # NitasCreamy
-A web project where you can makemonline orders dor greek yoghurts
+A web project where you can makemonline orders for greek yoghurts